Asanra/email/README.md

 # RESPONSIVE EMAIL TEMPLATE
-# A simple template for email marketing
+## A simple template for email marketing
+To send the emails I use mailchimp platform